-The following article provides helpful information regarding several common issues patients face when getting trying to get a diagnosis for their back pain or neck pain.
+The following article provides helpful information regarding several common issues patients face when getting trying to get a diagnosis for their back pain.

 Confusing Terminology About Spinal Disorders